nweaver-blockchain/blockchain-names/ens.md

 IPFS to HTTP gateway.
 Neither service is formally affiliated with the group developing ENS.

 ENS & DNS combined TLDs: Two top level domains, `.kred` and `.luxe`, offer integration with ENS as part of their DNS service.

 For the `.kred` TLD, a user also obtains an ENS name and an associated Ethereum token.
 This token used to track ownership of the `.kred` name, and updates to the ENS data associated with this token are reflected in the DNS data: ENS data can contain a pointer to an IPFS link to store the DNS records and updates to the IPFS data update the DNS records.

+Since the user's provided DNS records are stored in IPFS rather than Ethereum, this ensures that updates to the DNS records are free as they do not require updating data within the Ethereum blockchain.
+However, IPFS does not provide any notion of reliable storage without someone explicitly ensuring that a file continues to exist, forcing someone using this technique to maintain IPFS service.

 The `.kred` registrar retains actual control of the DNS records and can, in the case of a terms of service violation, forcefully update and change the ENS records as well.
 Thus it is `.kred`, not the user, who in the end has control over the associated